semimod/DMT-core/doc/public_release_paper/paper.md

 A typical use case is loading measurement data generated for a given technology, including specific test structures and transistors.

 Circuit and TCAD simulations are started and controlled by the `SimCon` class.
-This class enables to run many simulations in parallel and utilizes the high core count of modern computers.
+This class enables the user to run many simulations in parallel and utilizes the high core count of modern computers.
 Each simulation requires one `DutView` object that defines either a circuit or TCAD simulation, as well as the definition of a sweep for changing the operating point.
 The definition of sweeps, i.e. the sweep of voltages or currents, is controlled by objects of the `Sweep` class.